SaftTuete/snipe-command/README.md

-# snipe command
- Quite snipe command to help you see previously deleted messages more easily.

  # Info

  This is a discord py-cord slash command
+ Quite snipe command to help you see previously deleted messages more easily.

 # installations